rit-igm-web/igme-330-shared/notes/intro-to-node-2.md

 ### A. Get started:

 - Create a new folder named **joke-2**
+  - _(or quote-2 -- feel free to substitute your foldername throughout if you've used an alternate api)_
 - Copy over your completed **index.js** file (only) from the **joke** folder you created in **Intro to Node.js - Part I**
   - DO NOT copy the **node_modules** folder or any of the other files over to this new folder
 - Change directory into the **joke-2** folder